nizhunt/dotProduct/readme.md

 This contract will be used to verify the proofs for our homeWork circuit.
 The working of the contract is beyond the purview of this humble article.

-For now, all you have to know is that we'll be calling the `verify(bytes calldata _proof, bytes32[] calldata _publicInputs)` external function of this contract that takes the proof and an array of publicInputs and returns a bool, which will be true if the proof is valid.
+For now, all you have to know is that we'll be calling the `verify(bytes calldata _proof, bytes32[] calldata _publicInputs)` external function from this contract that takes the proof and an array of publicInputs and returns a bool, which will be true if the proof is valid.

+What we are about to do is to create our ERC721 NFT contract and make it deploy an instance of `plonk_vk.sol` contract at the time of construction.
+Then use the `verify()` function of the `plonk_vk.sol` contract from within the NFT contract before minting an NFT.

 Open remix and save the `plonk_vk.sol` contract in the IDE.
 Create another file in the IDE called `homeWorkNFT.sol` and paste the following code: